h2oai/wave/website/widgets/ai/chatbot.md

 )
 ```

-## With prompt suggestions
+## With suggestions

-Use `prompt_suggestions` to provide user with pre-defined prompt options.
-Use in combination with `prompt_suggestion` event.
+Use `suggestions` to provide user with pre-defined prompt options.
+Use in combination with `suggestion` event.
 See [full example](/docs/examples/chatbot-events-suggestions) to learn more.

 ![chatbot-prompt-suggestions](/img/widgets/chatbot-prompt-suggestions.gif)